 Black garlic is a fermented garlic clove with a sweet taste and no pungent odor.
 The benefits of black garlic can be attributed to its rich nutritional profile and the presence of phenolic and antioxidant compounds.
-This aged garlic helps lower cholesterol levels, regulates blood glucose levels, and reduces the risk of heart disease and cancer.
+The nutrients in this aged garlic have been shown to help lower cholesterol levels, regulate blood glucose levels, and reduce the risk of heart disease and cancer.
 While you can prepare black garlic at home, the process takes time.
 Black garlic is also more expensive than fresh garlic.

 This article explores the health benefits, possible adverse effects, and dosage of black garlic.
-We also tell you how you can include in your diet.
+We have also mentioned how you can include it in your diet.
 Keep reading.

 In This Article